vikito755/discord-find-games-bot/README.md

 <h2>Testing:</h2>
 - Test if the lobbies reset after 30 minutes.
 - Check if lobbies affect each other. (starte CS and Rocket League lobby at different times and see if one of the lobbies stops both).
+- Test if the games added through command have lobbies with the amount of palyers described.

 <h2>Know issues:</h2>
 Are the slash commadns not availabe?